microsoft/pxt-arcade/docs/hardware/adding.md

 Arcade hardware must meet the following specifications:

+* An ARM Cortex M microcontroller (see [MCU](#mcu))
-* 160x120 pixel screen
+* 160x120 pixel screen (see [screen](#screen))
-* 15 colors plus transparency; user-controllable palette
-* 4 directional buttons, 2 action buttons (A and B), 1 utility button (menu/select/pause), 1 reset button
+* 4 directional buttons, 2 action buttons (A and B), 1 utility button (menu/select/pause), 1 reset button (see [buttons](#buttons))
-* single channel sound output
+* single channel sound output (see [audio](#audio))
 * USB connector for programming and power

 In addition we encourage the inclusion of:

-* 3.5mm stereo audio connector for multi-player communications
+* 3.5mm stereo audio connector for multi-player communications (see [JACDAC](#jacdac))
 * provision for battery power: a battery connector, a battery holder and/or a LiPo recharging circuit

 Other optional elements include:
-* an accelerometer
+* an accelerometer or other motion sensor (see [accelerometer](#accelerometer))
 * a vibration motor
 * a second 3.5mm stereo audio connector for headphones
+* additional flash memory
 * an electrical expansion connector to support the use of plug-in accessories and connection of external circuits

-We currently require an ARM Cortex-based MCU with 96kB RAM and 512kB flash.
+We have built a minimal open source hardware reference design for an Arcade board.
+This consists of a schematic (available as PDF and as Altium .SchDoc), a layout (available as Gerbers and related CAM files plus an Altium .PcbDoc), and a BoM (available as a Microsoft Excel file).

 A firmware configuration system allows a lot of flexibility regarding specific component choices and circuit designs to meet the above specification, see [Configuration](#cf2).
 The rest of this page provides details for each of the main components and describes a reference design we have built.

-## Components #components

-We have built a minimal reference design for an Arcade board.
-This contains:

-* a compatible MCU (see [MCU](#mcu))
-* a 160x128 color TFT screen based on ST7735 or ILI9163C controller chip in SPI version (see [screen](#screen))

-* 8 buttons for directional pad (`left`, `up`, `right`, `down`), `A`, `B`, `Reset` and `Menu` (see [buttons](#buttons))
-* an audio output system (see [audio](#audio))
-* micro USB socket for power and UF2 programming
-* ESD protection for the micro USB
-* a 3.3V regulator (see [power](#power))
-* a transistor for power management of the LCD
-* a JST connector for battery; this is optional if the battery is integrated

 * optional LiPo charging circuit
 * optional accelerometer (see [accelerometer](#accelerometer))
 * an optional [JACDAC](https://jacdac.org/) connector (see [JACDAC](#jacdac)) and optional status LEDs (see [LEDs](#leds))
 * **no** power LED - please skip that one, unless you're also including `PWREN` line, which will shut it down; otherwise auto power-off will be difficult (see [power](#power))

+## Components #components

-### MCU #mcu
+## MCU #mcu

-MakeCode Arcade currently only targets ARM Cortex MCUs, and we have only tested Cortex M4F.
+MakeCode Arcade currently only targets ARM Cortex-based MCUs, and we have only tested Cortex M4F.

-Screen data for resolution and depth at 160x120x4 bits takes a little under 10kB.
+The Arcade screen resolution and colour depth requires 160x120x4 bits for a screen bugger, taking a little under 10kB.
 We need at least two sets of screen data for double-buffering and the user is very likely to use two or three more for various sprite operations.
-This, together with heap fragmentation concerns, effectively requires the hardware to have **at least 96kB of RAM**.
+This, together with heap fragmentation concerns,  requires the hardware to have **at least 96kB of RAM**.
 Programs with heavy memory requirements may only run if there is more than 96kB of RAM.
-In addition **512kB of flash** and a processor speed of **64MHz** or more are recommended.
+In addition **512kB of flash** and a processor speed of at least **64MHz** or more are recommended.

 We currently support two hardware variants which match the above criteria:
 * **D51** based on Microchip **ATSAMD51G19A** (Cortex M4F, 192kB of RAM, 512kB of flash, 120MHz)